Best Free Habit Tracker Apps (No Subscription Required 2025)

 Identity Shift

 Track behaviors, but focus on becoming the type of person who naturally performs those behaviors.
+Learn more about identity-based habits.

 Ready to Start Tracking (For Free)?